novaksolutions/infusionsoft-web-form-javascript/readme.txt

 You can easily disable this feature on the plugin's settings page.

+== Screenshots ==

+1. Configuration is optional.
+By default the shortcode is *javascript* and auto replace is enabled.
+2. An example of a web form being displayed.

 == Changelog ==

+= 1.1.1 =
+* Included better documentation within the plugin

 = 1.1.0 =
 * First release on WordPress.org